darainfo/web-tool/README.md

 ### Using a ready-made built (recommended)

-Download the latest release from the [releases page]([/releases "releases page"](https://github.com/darainfo/web-tool/releases/tag/v0.0.3)).
+Download the latest release from the [releases page](https://github.com/darainfo/web-tool/releases/).
 Open the index HTML file and explore the source code.

 ### Building yourself